WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 The packet header tells us which sequence number the packet is part of.</br>
 Sequence number here doubles as the tick count.

-The header also specifies a packet ack from the sender side, so that when a reciever recieves a packet it can see the most recent acked packet from the ack, and from that ack read the the ackField which is a bitfield consisiting of (ack - 32) last acks. e.g ack 100 means ackfield would consist of acks for packet 68 - 100.
+The header also specifies a specific acked message and a ackfield.
+The ack is the most recent acked message, and the ackfield contains the most recent 32 acked messages.

 This redundancy adds an extra layer of protection to acks gettings lost, for a relatively small price of 4 bytes.